KM4ABV/Net-Control-Tool/README.md

 ## Public Release Changes

-This public release removes the Band Plan feature.
+This public release removes the Band Plan feature due to permission from ARRL.

 The following features remain available: